Demolition (The Young Ones): Characters

 As with all episodes of The Young Ones, the main four characters were student housemates Mike (Christopher Ryan); Vyvyan (Adrian Edmondson); Rick (Rik Mayall) and Neil (Nigel Planer).
 However, there are several telltale signs of this being the pilot episode; the characters' individual personalities are not as fleshed out as in later episodes, Rick's outfit is different, and he and Vyvyan sport shorter haircuts.
-The episode also introduces their landlord Jerzei Balowski (Alexei Sayle), a character who would only appear once more during the first series, and twice more in total.
-Sayle, however, featured in every episode of the dozen made.
+The episode also introduces their landlord Jerzei Balowski (Alexei Sayle), a character who would only appear once more during the first series and twice more in total.
+Sayle, however, featured in every episode of the dozen made, often as other members of the Balowski family.
 Ben Elton appears as the host of a teenager-oriented BBC2 show called Nozin' Aroun'; Rick kicks in the television screen upon watching it, ridiculing the on-air personnel's "hippie" traits and preference for flared trousers.

 Music

-The opening theme music is an arrangement of the 1961 song "The Young Ones," performed by the cast.
+The opening theme music is an arrangement of the 1961 song "The Young Ones", performed by the cast.
 This recording was used for the opening of all six episodes of series one and four of the six episodes of series two.

 The musical interlude for this episode was provided by the band Nine Below Zero, performing "11 + 11."

 The original edit of the episode featured an arrangement by Peter Brewis of "The Young Ones" title song that was ultimately unused, although the music was reconfigured into the opening music of the second series episode "Time."
 The broadcast version of the episode features closing theme music by Brewis that would be used for most of the series' episodes.